NataliaLyubaykina/axolotl_limb_regeneration_s/README.md

 git clone https://github.com/NataliaLyubaykina/axolotl_limb_regeneration_s
 cd axolotl_limb_regeneration_s
 ```
-Please note that this repository requires CuPy.
-By default, CuPy supports Nvidia GPUs via CUDA.
-If you are using a different platform (e.g., AMD or Intel), you may need to install a compatible CuPy backend manually.

 ### Create the Conda Environment
 The repository includes an `environment.yml` file that defines the dependencies.